KewbitXMR/haveno-app/README.md

 ## Security

-**Important:** Pre-release builds are not intended for any financial transactions at this time.
-Refer to the [LICENSE.md](./LICENSE.md) for more details.
+**Important:** Pre-release builds are not intended for any financial transactions.
 It's recommended to install these builds on disposable phones or emulators.
 Tor routing is enforced, which may be illegal in some jurisdictions.
 Please verify the laws in your country before using Tor.

 ### Network Endorsements